-- Type of project (design-build, plan and spec, retrofit, etc.)
+- Type of project (design-bid-build, design-build, plan and spec, retrofit, etc.)

-Note: Some utilities now have programs offering incentives/rebates for owners that may offset costs for commission or re-commission of facilities.
+Note: Some utilities now have programs offering incentives/rebates for owners that may offset costs for commissioning, retrocommissioning or re-commissioning facilities.

 Establish Commissioning Plans

-A written Commissioning Plan is essential to all commissioned projects and allows all project participants to anticipate and plan for commissioning requirements and milestones.
-The plan is first developed in the Pre-design phase as a Design Phase Commissioning Plan and is updated at or near design completion and released as a Construction Phase Commissioning Plan.
-During the Pre-Design phase, the commissioning plan focuses on assuring the owner's performance requirements are incorporated and properly integrated in the prepared and accepted construction documents.
-Details of systems tests and procedures, assembly specific checklists, and testing and documentation responsibilities are incorporated in Construction Phase Commissioning Plans.
-Commissioning Plans typically include the following sections or contents:
+A written commissioning plan is essential to all commissioned projects and allows all project participants to anticipate and plan for commissioning requirements and milestones.
+The plan is first developed in the pre-design phase as a design phase commissioning plan and is updated at or near design completion and released as a construction phase commissioning plan.
+During the pre-design phase, the commissioning plan focuses on assuring the owner's performance requirements are incorporated and properly integrated in the prepared and accepted construction documents.
+Details of systems tests and procedures, assembly specific checklists, and testing and documentation responsibilities are incorporated in construction phase commissioning plans.
+Commissioning plans typically include the following sections or contents: